ianklug/grooveboard/README.md

 Grooveboard is powered by [QMK Firmware](https://qmk.fm).
 You can find the default .hex file in the `firmware` directory.

 ## Ordering

+**Due to global chip shortages, the final production designs for Grooveboard have NOT yet been fully tested.
+Manufacture at your own risk!**

 Zipped gerber files are present for each variation of Grooveboard.
 They are called `<variation>-gerbers-v1.zip`.